Blazing the Way: Trail Markings a Thru-Hiker Should Know

 Blue blazes though can be used as a form of “cheating” on the AT where the hikers follow the side trails as shortcuts to cut miles off the main trail and get to places sooner than they normally would.

-A blue blaze will be seen on posts and trees and is typically a rectangle that is painted or marked with blue paint similar to the white blaze to let you know that the blue-blazed side trail is a legitimate off-shoot trail and not just a game path animals made.
+A blue blaze will be seen on posts and trees and is typically a rectangle that is painted or marked with blue paint similar to the white blaze to let you know that the blue-blazed side trail is a legitimate off-shoot trail and not just a game path animal made.

 What is Aqua Blazing?